MIX NYC: 2009: MIX 22

+2010: MIX 23

-The 2010 festival was held at Theater for the New City, back in the East Village.
+The 23rd MIX festival was held at Theater for the New City, back in the East Village.
 Using three theater spaces in the TNC complex, MIX emphasized an immersive environment with a string art design in the venue by Diego Montoya.
 One smaller theater contained a performative installation by Daniel Pillis.
 Another theater was turned into an installation lounge, anchored by Blaise Garber-Paul's Queer Fruit Tree, which grew and changed throughout the week, and under which visitors could sit on astroturf, or on conical black cushions.
-The closing night film was Bruce LaBruce's L.A.
-Zombie, which sold out, and a second screening was added.
+The sold out closing night film was Bruce LaBruce's L.A.
+Zombie, with a second screening added.

+2011: MIX 24

 In 2011 MIX took over a disused theater on Bleecker Street.
 The festival trailer, made on 16mm film by Gina Carducci, was projected on a continuous loop onto the building across the street, above the subway entrance.
 The venue design told a story of sorts.
 The lobby was dark with back-lit curtains that gave the impression of being in outer space.
 From there visitors could enter the screening room, or venture through lush psychedelic forest, and down steps to a subterranean space cave made of pink paper mache and pointy pink pillows.
 This downstairs space was a lounge, had a second stage used for performances, and contained most of the installations, including work by Adriana Varella, Szu Burgess, Coco Rico and others.

-The Occupy Wall Street movement was going on at the same time, and the NYPD raided Zuccotti Park just before the festival opened.
-As a result, MIX made the decision to open the venue as a sanctuary for queer Occupiers.
+The Occupy Wall Street movement was surging at this time, and the NYPD raided Zuccotti Park just before the festival opened.
+MIX made the decision to open the venue as a sanctuary for queer Occupiers, who became embedded within the festival for years to come.